File for guardianship of a minor

 The court makes the appointment on a court form called Decree and Order of Appointment of Guardian of a Minor, and issues a letter of appointment.
 If the court isn't able to make a final determination at this hearing, a temporary decree of guardianship may be granted, and another court date will be scheduled.

-More info about File for guardianship of a minor
+More info for File for guardianship of a minor

 After you're named guardian of a minor, you'll be expected to act in the child’s best interest and exercise care, diligence, and prudence.
 Once a year, you'll need to file an annual report with the court called the Annual Report Form.
 You'll be responsible for filing the report — the court will not send you a reminder.